-New research shows people are thinking about their health early in the weekApril 18th, 2014 in Health /
+New research shows people are thinking about their health early in the weekApril 18, 2014 in Medicine & Health / Health

 A new study in the American Journal of Preventive Medicine analyzing weekly patterns in health-related Google searches reveals a recurring pattern that could be leveraged to improve public health strategies.